Muhammad Ali: Rare sketches by boxing great sell for nearly $1 million at auction - KTVZ

 READ: How Muhammad Ali stayed true to himself on his path to becoming an icon

-The sketch and it’s language is a nod to perhaps Ali’s most famous quote — “float like a butterfly, sting like a bee, the hands can’t hit what the eyes can’t see” — made when he was a precocious 22-year old about to take on world heavyweight champion Sonny Liston.
+The sketch and its language are a nod to perhaps Ali’s most famous quote — “float like a butterfly, sting like a bee, the hands can’t hit what the eyes can’t see” — made when he was a precocious 22-year old about to take on world heavyweight champion Sonny Liston.

 The phrase was often repeated to describe his style in the ring, and became shorthand for the man who considered himself “The Greatest” before the rest of the world cottoned on.